CoryMcCartan/easycensus/README.md

 #> • age
 #> • race_ethnicity
 #> Example values:
-#> • female / 25 to 29 years / white alone
+#> • female / 45 to 49 years / black or african american alone
-#> • female / 67 to 69 years / asian alone
+#> • female / 20 years / two or more races
-#> • male / 55 to 59 years / white alone, not hispanic or latino
+#> • male / 55 to 59 years / american indian and alaska native alone
 #>
 #>  PCT012  - SEX BY AGE
 #> Parsed variables: